medium-orchid/bpsvg2/src/bpsvg2/math/geom/README.md

 $$P'(1) = 3(P_3 - P_2) = g'(1) = (b - a)f'(b)$$
 $$P_2 = \frac{a - b}{3}f'(b) + P_3 = \frac{a - b}{3}f'(b) + f(b)$$

+# Degree reduction of Bézier curves of cubic or lower degree

 # `LSystem`: Self-similar images using `Use`

 For each variable $X$, we assume there is a matching element `X0` in the document, likely in `defs`.
 When rendering, we maintain an orientation transform $A$ and a position transform $B$.
 When moving the position transform, we multiply on the left by the movement $M$ conjugated by the orientation transform, that is, $$B' = AMA^{-1}B$$